sofiokatamadze/CyberSecurityAI/README.md

 * 11 = False Positives (legitimate marked as spam)
 * 21 = False Negatives (spam marked as legitimate)

+The evaluation code is implemented in src/evaluate.py.
+It uses sklearn.metrics.confusion_matrix to compute the confusion matrix and accuracy_score for accuracy.
+The model’s predictions on the 30% hold-out set are compared to true labels, and the results are printed as well as visualized in figs/confusion_matrix.png.
+This ensures both numerical and visual evaluation of performance.

 ---

 ## 4. Predicting Raw Email Text